lammps/lammps/doc/src/region.rst

 configurations with tilt = ..., -15, -5, 5, 15, 25, ... are all
 geometrically equivalent.

-The *radius* value for style *sphere* and *cylinder* can be specified as an equal-style :doc:`variable <variable>`.
+The *radius* value for style *sphere* and *cylinder* as well as the parameters a, b, c for style *ellipsoid* can be specified as an equal-style :doc:`variable <variable>`.
 If the value is a variable, it should be specified as v_name, where name is the variable name.
 In this case, the variable will be evaluated each timestep, and its value used to determine the radius of the region.
-For style *sphere* also the x-, y-, and z- coordinate of the center of the sphere and for style *cylinder* the two center positions c1 and c2 for the location of the cylinder axes can be a variable with the same kind of effect and requirements than for the radius.
+For style *sphere* and *ellipsoid* also the x-, y-, and z- coordinate of the center of the sphere/ellipsoid and for style *cylinder* the two center positions c1 and c2 for the location of the cylinder axes can be a variable with the same kind of effect and requirements than for the radius.